 The American Board of Pediatrics offers optional certification to licensed pediatricians.
-To become eligible for certification, applicants must have completed the relevant medical training within the past seven years.
+To be eligible for certification, applicants must have completed relevant medical training within the past seven years.
 Individuals who have let more than seven years lapse may be required to undergo additional training.
-Applicants must also take the certifying exam, which consists of 300-350 questions.
+Applicants must also take a certifying exam, which consists of 300 to 350 questions.
 Pediatricians can also be certified in a subspecialty by taking an additional subspecialty certifying exam.

 To stay certified, pediatricians are required to continue their education.
 The American Board of Pediatrics and the American Board of Medical Specialties have developed a four-part program to help physicians stay up-to-date on advancements in pediatrics.
 Pediatricians are required to earn continuing education credits.
 They are regularly evaluated on their professionalism, medical knowledge, practice techniques and communication skills by taking an exam every ten years.

 Maintaining certification demonstrates professionalism and dedication to the craft and may lead to career advancement opportunities within clinics, hospitals and other medical facilities that employ pediatricians.